cad435/StealthburnerFullUSBPD/README.md

 After a lot of debugging, one is working completely - The toolhead itself.
 The Gerbers I have are usable on first try.
 However some improvements were made for the next version.

 The feeder presents itself pretty challenging.
 The FE1.1 used as a USB-Hub on that board is turning itself off when current for heating is drawn - I have no Idea why, but I suspect an EMI-Problem.
 Also, I recently learned, that with my setup, the store-bought USB-Hub (which also utilizes a FE1.1) have its trouble with klipper.
 For everything else it works fine.
 Therefore I made the decision to completely omit the on-board USB-Hub and make a single "Power-Infuser" board.
 It will take a single USB-Signal as well as 24V Power in and will provide USB2.0 Data and PD on the other side.
 No integrated hub.
-The Diagram is updated
+The Diagram is updated.
+In that version I'll try my best to integrate proper EMI-Shielding to the downstream USB-Hub.